temporalio/documentation/docs-src/references/dynamic-configuration.md

 ---
 id: dynamic-configuration
 title: Dynamic configuration reference
-description: Dynamic condifiguration key values can be set to override the default values in a Cluster configuration.
+description: Dynamic configuration key values can be set to override the default values in a Cluster configuration.
 sidebar_label: Dynamic configuration
 tags:
   - reference